MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksproxy/nf-ksproxy-ikspropertyset-set.md

 ---
 UID: NF:ksproxy.IKsPropertySet.Set
 title: IKsPropertySet::Set (ksproxy.h)
 description: The Set method sets a property identified by a property-set GUID and a property identifier.
+This method belongs to IKsPropertySet in ksproxy.h.
 old-location: stream\ikspropertyset_set.htm
 tech.root: stream
 ms.date: 04/23/2018